inlets/inlets-operator/README.md

 ## How is it better than other solutions?

-* There are no limits for your services when exposed through a self-hosted inlets tunnel
+* There are no rate limits for your services when exposed through a self-hosted inlets tunnel
 * You can use your own DNS
 * You can use your own IngressController
+* You can take your IP address with you - wherever you go

-Any LoadBalancer can be exposed within a few seconds.
+Any Service of type `LoadBalancer` can be exposed within a few seconds.

 Since exit-servers are created in your preferred cloud (around a dozen are supported already), you'll only have to pay for the cost of the VM, and where possible, the cheapest plan has already been selected for you.
 For example with Hetzner that's about 3 EUR / mo, and with DigitalOcean it comes in at around 5 USD - both of these VPSes come with generous bandwidth allowances, global regions and fast network access.